 - Have an undergraduate GPA of at least 2.75.

 - Review course sequence for Health and Physical Education.

-- Meet with a certification officer to review general education requirements and request an evaluation of transcripts.
-All Health and Physical Education methods and techniques courses need to be taken in the UW-River Falls Health and Physical Education program.
+- Meet with the university certification officer to review general education requirements and request an evaluation of transcripts.
+Please note that all Health and Physical Education methods and techniques courses need to be taken in the UW-River Falls Health and Physical Education program.

-- Pass the Praxis I exam or meet the requirements for an ACT composite score of 23.
+- Pass the exam or meet the Praxis Core requirements for an ACT composite score of 23.
 No section score can be lower than 20.

 - Interview with Health and Physical Education faculty.